zzt93/syncer/README.md

   - only execute one case
 - foreach: in most cases, you can use [Spring EL's collection projection](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) rather than this feature
 - if
-  - clone: clone a new event
+  - new: create a new event (or a bunch) and cp value & execute statement
   - drop
   - statement: same with outer `statement`
   - dup: duplicate multiple event